remix-run/remix/docs/tutorials/jokes.md

 }
 ```

 Not much there.
-Just a form.
 What if I told you that you could make that form work with a single export to the route module?
 Well you can!
 It's the [`action`](../api/conventions#action) function export!
 Read up on that a bit.

 Here's the prisma code you'll need: